abbutjohn/abbutjohn/README.md

-- 👋 Hi, I’m @abbutjohn
+- 👋 Hi, I’m Abbut John
-- 👀 I’m interested in ...
+- 👀 I’m interested in Gadgets
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning advanced swift
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open works
-- 📫 How to reach me ...
+- 📫 mailme.abbut@gmail.com

 <!---
 abbutjohn/abbutjohn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.